|

 and the adjoining mill house are built of local flint and brick under a

-Norfolk pantiled roof.
+Norfolk pantiled roof and are Grade II listed.
 The present building was built by Richard John Gurney

-in 1830 and at that time was known as Holt Mill.
+in 1830 and at that time was known as Holt Mill, undoubtably because the mill is actually within the parish of Holt.
 The original watercourse,

-along which the parish boundary runs, was moved southwards some 40 yards
+along which the parish boundary still runs, was moved northwestwards some 40 yards

-slightly up the hill towards Holt in order to better accommodate the mill.
+slightly up the hill towards Holt in order to better accommodate the mill machinery.

 The Glaven, which used to be called Hempstead Beck, was effectively dammed

-by the mill thereby forming the large lake that is still above the mill
+by the mill thereby forming the large lake to supply the mill and that is still above the mill

 today.
 At the time locals used to say, "Mr. Gurney, he built a barn where there weren't enough corn to put in it and a mill where there weren't enough water to turn the wheel." |